What is a Trial Separation in California?

 Written agreements before trial separation

-For those that do not want a formal written agreement, here are several issues the spouses should at least discuss and attempt to reach a consensus:
+For those that do not want a formal written agreement, here are several issues the spouses should at least discuss and attempt to reach a consensus.
+Again, you can use this as a checklist and starting point for your trial separation.

 - Parenting time with the children.